 Zika can spread wherever Aedes aegypti mosquitoes are present.
-It is a human virus transmitted primarily by this mosquito, which is commonly found around homes and urban areas.
+It is a virus transmitted between humans primarily by this mosquito, which is commonly found around homes and urban areas.

 - 4How is Zika treated?

-There is no treatment for Zika virus, other than rest and the management of symptoms with common medicines.
-The Zika virus is only active in an individual for approximately seven days.
+There is no treatment for Zika virus, other than rest, fluids and management of symptoms with common medicines.
+Symptoms of Zika virus infection are usually mild, and resolve within seven days

 - 5How can we help prevent Zika?

 There is no vaccine for Zika virus.
 Prevention relies on reducing exposure to mosquito bites, by removing mosquito breeding sites, using insecticides to suppress the mosquito population, and wearing protective clothing and repellents.

 However, the World Mosquito Program’s Wolbachia method is showing promising results internationally.
 It is helping to block the transmission of Zika, as well as other viruses transmitted by Aedes aegypti mosquitoes, such as dengue, chikungunya and yellow fever.

 Download this information about Zika, its symptoms, treatments and prevention techniques.